Wexler v. Goodman: Opening

-Main Story
+Main story

 Jimmy McGill's camera crew and local actors film at the nail salon.
-Kim arrives and tells Jimmy she does not want to attempt to blackmail Kevin Wachtell and offers a settlement to Everett Acker, with Kim personally making up the difference between what Kevin agrees to and a $75,000 payment.
-Jimmy reluctantly agrees to stop the scheme.
-After representing two prostitutes in court, Jimmy pranks Howard Hamlin by paying them to falsely claim he owes them money at his business lunch with Clifford Main.
+Kim arrives and tells Jimmy she does not want to blackmail Kevin Wachtell and offers a settlement to Everett Acker, with Kim personally making up the difference between what Kevin agrees to pay and a $75,000 total; Jimmy reluctantly agrees.

 Nacho Varga meets with Gus Fring, Victor, and Mike Ehrmantraut.
 He reports on Lalo Salamanca's plans to reveal the locations of Gus's street dealers to the police.
 Gus tells Victor to ensure that only low-level employees are arrested and if necessary, to hire new ones to sacrifice.
 Gus tells Nacho that from now on, he will report to Mike.
 After Gus leaves, Nacho warns Mike about Gus's ruthlessness, including threatening Nacho's father, but Mike reminds Nacho that he told Nacho of the risk he took by trying to kill Hector Salamanca.
 Mike discreetly feeds police information about Lalo's car and its connection to Fred Whalen's murder before using a tip from Nacho to have police converge on Lalo's location and detain him.

-Jimmy meets with Kim, Rich Schweikart, Kevin Wachtell, and Paige Novick to complete Acker's settlement and stuns everyone by demanding $4 million.
+After representing two prostitutes in court, Jimmy pays them to embarrass Howard Hamlin at his business lunch with Clifford Main.
+Jimmy later meets with Kim, Rich Schweikart, Kevin Wachtell, and Paige Novick to complete Acker's settlement and stuns everyone by demanding $4 million.
 When Kevin ridicules him, Jimmy shows his video: rough cuts of commercials seeking plaintiffs for class-action lawsuits against Mesa Verde, which unfavorably depict Kevin's father, Don Wachtell.
 Kim's insight from Sobchak's photos of Kevin's house is that Mesa Verde's logo is based on a photograph the bank did not obtain permission to use.
-Jimmy uses the threat of lawsuits and an injunction against displaying the logo to persuade Kevin to accept a settlement that includes cash for Acker and the photographer.
+Jimmy uses the threat of lawsuits and an injunction against displaying the logo to persuade Kevin to accept a settlement that includes cash for Acker and the photographer and letting Acker keep his house.

 When Kim comes home, Jimmy is apprehensive but says Kim and he should celebrate.
 Kim vents her anger at Jimmy for making her the "sucker" in his con.
 She says they either need to end their relationship or get married.

 Production

 The name of the Native American photographer referenced in the episode, Olivia Bitsui, is a reference to the daughter of actor Jeremiah Bitsui, who plays Victor.
 When Kim arrives home, Jimmy is playing the guitar riff from the Deep Purple song "Smoke on the Water."
 This is the same song Jimmy's con artist partner Marco was humming when he died, and the same one Jimmy was humming when he left the courthouse parking lot after initially turning down the job offer with Davis & Main.
-The guitar he plays is the one he acquired from the music store owners when he staged a slip and fall accident after they refused to pay for the commercial he produced for them, another occasion when he played "Smoke on the Water."
+The guitar he plays is the white Fender Stratocaster he acquired from the music store owners when he staged a slip and fall accident after they refused to pay for the commercial he produced for them, another occasion when he played "Smoke on the Water."